dataset-ninja/car-license-plate/README.md

 # Car License Plate Detection

-Car License Plate is a dataset for object detection tasks.
+Car License Plate is a dataset for object detection task.